cpmpercussion/impsy/README.md

 You need to decide on the number of inputs (or dimension) for your predictive model.
 This is the number of continuous outputs from your interface plus one (for time).
 So for an interface with 8 faders, the dimension will be 9.

+Now you need your music interface to send messages to IMPS over OSC.
+The default address for IMPS is: localhost:5001.
+The messages to IMPS should have the OSC address `/interface`, and then a float between 0 and 1 for each continuous output on your interface, e.g.:

+    /interface 0 0.5 0.23 0.87 0.9 0.7 0.45 0.654

+For an 8-dimensional interface.

+Your synthesiser software or interface needs to listen for messages from the IMPS system as well.
+These have the same format with the OSC address `/prediction`.
+You can interpret these as interactions predicted to occur right when the message is sent.

 ### 2. Log some training data

 You use the `predictive_music_model` command to log training data.
 If your interface has N inputs the dimension is N+1: